nemu69/snow-crash/level06/Ressources/README.md

 ?>
 ```

-After modifing the php file with an exec command, we need to get the right to modify file on the repository
+After modifying the php file with an exec command, we need to get the right to modify files on the repository

 ```
 $ chmod 777 .